-(IV) May not be restricted to 30% AMI or less by Housing Tax Credits, or any other fund source.
+(III) May not be restricted to 30% AMI or less by Housing Tax Credits, or any other fund source.

 (B) CHDO Set-Aside.
 Unless waived or reduced by HUD, a portion of the Department's annual HOME allocation, will be set aside for eligible CHDOs meeting the requirements of the definition of Community Housing Development Organization in 24 CFR §92.2 and 10 TAC §13.2(4) of this chapter.
-Applicants under the CHDO Set-Aside must be proposing to develop housing on Development Sites located outside Participating Jurisdictions (PJ), unless the award is made within a Persons with Disabilities (PWD) set-aside, or the requirement under Tex.
-Gov't Code §2306.111(c)(1) has been waived by the Governor as the result of a disaster declaration.
+Applicants under the CHDO Set-Aside must be proposing to develop housing on Development Sites located outside Participating Jurisdictions (PJ), unless the award is made within a Persons with Disabilities (PWD) Set-Aside, or the requirement under Tex.
+Gov't Code §2306.111(c)(1) has been waived by the Governor.
 CHDO funds are typically available as fully-repayable amortizing debt consistent with 10 TAC §13.8 of this chapter (relating to Loan Structure and Underwriting Requirements).
 In instances where an application submitted under the CHDO Set-Aside also would qualify under the Soft Repayment Set-Aside, funds under this Set-Aside may be structured in accordance with the Soft Repayment Set-Aside requirements.
-A grant for CHDO operating expenses may be awarded in conjunction with an award of MFDL funds under this Set-Aside in accordance with 24 CFR §92.208.
+A grant for CHDO operating expenses may be awarded in conjunction with an award of MFDL funds under this Set-Aside, if no other CHDO operating grants have been awarded to the Applicant in the same Calendar year, in accordance with 24 CFR §92.208.
 Applications under the CHDO Set-Aside may not have a for profit special limited partner within the ownership organization chart.

 (C) General Set-Aside.
 The General Set-Aside is for all other applications that do not meet the requirements of the Soft Repayment, CHDO, or Flexible Set-Asides, if any.
 A portion of the General Set-Aside may be reallocated into the CHDO Set-Aside in order to fully fund a CHDO award that exceeds the remaining amount in the Set-Aside.